 When I bought my external hard drives, I gave little thought to the connection they offered.
-Some portable hard drives used Firewire, others used Micro USB.
+Some portable hard drives used Firewire, and others used Micro USB.
 I even had some that worked over USB-B and micro USB-B cables.

 The problem is that they all work at different speeds.
-USB 2.0 has an average of 60MB/s, where at USB 3.0 reaches speeds over 10 times bigger.
+USB 2.0 has an average of 60MB per second, whereas USB 3.0 reaches speeds over ten times faster.

-USB 3.1 and 3.2 connectors can transfer files at an alarming speed of between 1.25GB/s and 2.5GB/s.
+USB 3.1 and 3.2 connectors can transfer files at an alarming speed of between 1.25GB and 2.5GB per second.
 This fills the gap of increasingly larger sizes.

 The ports for USB types are usually the same, with a few exceptions.
-But, if you use a lower USB cable in a higher USB port, the cable is what denotes the transfer rate.
+But, if you use a lower USB cable in a higher USB port, the cable determines the transfer rate.

-If you have the chance to use a Thunderbolt cable, then use it.
+If you have the chance to use a Thunderbolt cable, use it.
 But you need to make sure that your computer and storage device can support it.
-Otherwise, you don’t get the transfer speed you wish.
+Otherwise, you don’t get the transfer speed you want.

 Portable or Static?

 Depending on what type of photographer you are will determine if you need a portable hard drive or not.

-A portable hard drive is just that; portable.
+A portable hard drive is just that—portable.
 It means you can take it with you.
-Then tend to be self-contained enclosures holding an SSD or HDD storage device.
+They tend to be self-contained enclosures holding an SSD or HDD storage device.

 One thing that makes them portable is they only use one cable.
-This cable supplies power and an interface you can use to store your data.
+This cable supplies power and an interface to store your data.

 These storage devices can range from 500 GB to 5TB, with Seagate’s newest Backup Plus Portable.
 But, the downside is they are expensive compared to a desktop backup or static hard drive.

 There are times when I have travelled abroad and taken my internal hard drive extension.
 This was due to already owning it and using a house as a base.
-This allowed me to store and back up each evening.
+This allowed me to store and back up my files each evening.